 My Qualifications and Experience

-I am licensed as a Clinical Psychologist in Oregon (#2137).
+I am licensed as a Clinical Psychologist in Oregon (#2137) and Washington (PY60141821).
 I completed my pre-Doctoral internship at the VA North Texas Health Care System in 2009 and my post-Doctoral fellowship in Health Psychology at the VA Portland Health Care System in 2010.
-I have since worked as a Clinical Psychologist at the VA Portland Health Care System specializing in the treatment of chronic pain and post-traumatic stress disorder (PTSD).
-I am a trainer and consultant in Cognitive-Behavioral Therapy (CBT) and provide CBT for chronic pain workshops and consultation to VA clinicians across the nation.
-I provide supervision to psychology interns and fellows.
-In partnership with the VA, I am affiliated with OHSU as an Assistant Professor in the Department of Psychiatry.
+I worked for 10 years as a Clinical Psychologist at the VA Portland Health Care System specializing in the treatment of chronic pain and post-traumatic stress disorder (PTSD) prior to starting Bridgetown Counseling.
+I worked as a trainer and consultant in Cognitive-Behavioral Therapy (CBT) and provided CBT for chronic pain workshops and consultation to VA clinicians across the nation.
+I have provided supervision to psychology interns and fellows.
+I am affiliated with OHSU as an Assistant Professor in the Department of Psychiatry.
 In addition to clinical work and teaching, I have experience in research and have published in the areas of PTSD, chronic pain, and women’s health in peer-reviewed journals.

 - 2009 Doctorate in Clinical Psychology (Psy.D) Pacific University

 - 2006 Master’s in Clinical Psychology (M.S.)
 Pacific University

 - 2002 Bachelor of Science in Psychology (B.S.)
 University of California, Davis

 Learn more about the therapy and counseling services I offer here.